pranavjad/pranavjad/README.md

 # Pranav Jadhav

-I am a machine learning enthusiast and competitive programmer.
+I am a machine learning enthusiast, competitive programmer, and web developer.
 Currently in high school.

 I also enjoy math, physics, playing the saxophone, ultimate frisbee, and philosphy.